Xetibo/ReSet-Doc/sections/literature.typ

 functionality of the language, making it infeasible or harder for malicious developers to abuse the plugin system.
 The second use case is the simplification of functionality for potential plugin developers.
-For ReSet, this could mean creating of ReSet specific user interface elements with a single function call.
+For ReSet, this could mean creating ReSet-specific user interface elements with a single function call.
 However, this could also be potentially implemented with a library for an existing language.

 #subsubsection("Turing Complete")
-The security aspect is likely the biggest factor for choosing to create a custom scripting language.
+The security aspect is likely the biggest factor in choosing to create a custom scripting language.
 Here the use of non-turing complete language is the most effective.
-It enforces limited functionality, which can severely limit the attack vectors compared to a turing complete language.
-The downside of this approach is that only plugins with a supported use-case can be created.
+It enforces limited functionality, which can severely limit the attack vectors compared to a Turing complete language.
+The downside of this approach is that only plugins with a supported use case can be created.

 #subsection("Security")
 Security in plugin systems is not an easy task.
 Developers want to rely on the